ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/2_Enviorment_Set_Up/_index.en.md

 ![mapped_users](/images/open-search-log-analytics/os_5.PNG)

 On the manage mapping page we need to map the IAM role the is used by Kinesis Data Firehose to the all_access OpenSearch role.
-This will give Kinesis Firehose the premissions it need to create, update ... indexes.
+This will give Kinesis Firehose the premissions it need to create and update indexes.

-For the purposes of this lab we will give Kinesis Firehose all_access in OpenSearch. **In a production enviorment it is recomended to scope down the premisions Kinesis Firehose has within OpenSearch**
+For the purposes of this lab we will give Kinesis Firehose all_access in OpenSearch. **In a production environment it is recomended to scope down the premisions Kinesis Firehose has within OpenSearch**

-We need to find the ARN of the IAM role Kinesis Firehose is using
+We need to find the ARN of the IAM role Kinesis Firehose is using.
+Keeping the **Manage mapping** page open, navigate to a new tab and:

 13. Go to the [Kinesis Firehose Console](https://console.aws.amazon.com/firehose/home)
 14. Click on the **workshop-firehose** listed.
 This is the Kinesis Data Fire hose we created earlier